Leedehai/typst-physics/physica-manual.typ

 - positional _args_: the variable name, *optionally* followed by an order number e.g. `2`,
 - named _kwargs_:
   - `d`: the differential symbol [default: `upright(d)`].
   - `s`: the "slash" separating the numerator and denominator [default: `none`], by default it produces the normal fraction form $dv(f, x)$.
-The most common non-defaults are (1) `\/`, so as to create a flat form $dv(f, x, s: \/)$ that fits inline; and (2) `large`, so that "d/dx" operator is put in front of the (potentially very large) function expression, and the size of the parentheses are adapted to match the highest of the operator and the function expression.
+The most common non-defaults are (1) `horizontal`, so as to create a flat form $dv(f, x, s: "horizontal")$ that fits inline; and (2) `large`, so that "d/dx" operator is put in front of the (potentially very large) function expression, and the size of the parentheses are adapted to match the highest of the operator and the function expression.

 *Order assignment algorithm:* there is just one variable, so the assignment is trivial: simply assign the order number (default to 1) to the variable.
 If a variable $x$ has order 1, it is rendered as $x$ not $x^1$.